oscar-dev19/oscar-dev19/README.md

 👋 Hi, I’m Oscar Lopez!

 I'm an enthusiastic self-taught Software Engineer and Computer Science student working towards my B.S. in Computer Science.
-I have a passion for continuously learning new things and exploring the latest in software and technology.
-Known for my love of distro hopping and the occasional knack for breaking things that already worked.
+I have a passion for continuously learning new things, experimenting with cutting-edge software and technologies, and contributing to open source projects.
+Known for my love of distro hopping and my tendency to tinker with systems, even if it means breaking things that already worked.

 ![](./OscarLopez.gif)